Executive and Professional Development

 You will benefit from this seminar if you:

-- are a professional and/or staff member who will be assuming a management position within your organization
+- are a professional and/or staff member who has recently, or will be assuming a management position within your organization